Introduction

 `_

-to get more information about the configuration options of this tool.
+to get more informations about the configuration options of this tool.

 Network Management